 Clara Wieck’s diary, May 18, 1838

-Clara performed more Liszt in the years following their Vienna introduction.
-She performed his Schubert transcriptions on most of her concerts in 1839-1840.
-On her tour to Paris in 1839, she wrote to Robert that someone called her “the 2nd Liszt,” though she expressed no reaction.
+Clara performed more of Franz’s works in the years following their Vienna introduction.
+She performed his Schubert transcriptions on most of her concerts in 1839-1840, including on her Paris tour of 1839.
+There, she wrote to Robert with humor and surprise that some people were calling her “the 2nd Liszt.”

 Robert Schumann Meets Franz Liszt